The following article is part of the self-preparation for the modern BVOP® Project Management Certification program.

 - Modernization and innovation.

-- People in the organization demonstrate respect for each other and work productively.
+- People in the organization respect each other and work productively.

-- Everyone in the organization constantly improves their personal and professional qualities.
+- Everyone in the organization continually improves their personal and professional qualities.

 - Team members seek and eliminate impediments without waiting for management to do so.